nobodymx/Rebuttal-to-Reviewer-/README.md

 We have added this explanation to the revised manuscript.

 [1] Chua, K., Calandra, R., McAllister, R., & Levine, S. (2018).
 Deep reinforcement learning in a handful of trials using probabilistic dynamics models.
 Advances in neural information processing systems, 31.

+Moreover, we are pleased to let you know that although the experimental results in the paper come from proprietary codes and data, we have decided to open-source the codes of the proposed PE-MRL and the offline simulator as well as the used simulated offline dataset before we have a chance to prepare the camera-ready, in order to support and contribute to the auto-bidding field.

+**The codes and the dataset are available at** <https://anonymous.4open.science/r/AutoBiddingBenchmark-083F/README.md>.

+**The added related works are available at** <https://anonymous.4open.science/r/Related-Works-of-the-PE-MRL-FDD1/README.md>.